Design Critique at Duo

-Designed critique framework → nearly tripled team connections
+Designing a critique framework to nearly triple team connections

 Impact delivered